developer-zebra/developer-zebra-site/src/oemconfig/9-2/about/index.md

 * **Worry Free WiFi Configuration: Supports Worry Free Wi-Fi password features**
 * **DataWedge Configuration: Supports restrictions**

-`IMPORTANT:` Some features listed above are supported ONLY on devices with MX 9.2 and higher.
+`IMPORTANT:` Features listed above are supported ONLY on devices with MX 9.2 and higher.

 For a detailed list of configuration parameters, see [Managed Configurations](../mc).

-### Using OEMConfig

-OEMConfig provides a single interface for managing Zebra Android devices regardless of the underlying APIs required to get the job done.
-OEMConfig works through Android Enterprise APIs when possible, and through Managed Configurations when no Android Enterprise API is available.

-OEMConfig and the Zebra schema are available from the Google Play Store and must be used together to configure Zebra Android devices.
-The Schema defines the functions available for configuration and provides the data necessary to present the corresponding data-driven UI for configuring those functions.
-This mechanism allows Zebra to make a new Schema available as soon as new features are available for use.

 -----